Welcome to the dark side of the well-favored paradise-sport.

 2.)
 Push yourself in and hope for the best.

-If you consider yourself as the last one, I truly recommend taking it easy.
+If you consider yourself as the last one, I genuinely recommend taking it easy.
 There is a fine line between danger and succeeding.
 Take risks that limit your loss.